santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 2.md

 > c.
 I've worked with major-league disruptors in the disintermediation space, and I know how to radically rethink verticals in this horizontals-focused climate.
 I'm your guy.
 >
 > **Answer:**
+> a uses feat statements to make their point, c uses buzzwords to sound like they have expertise.
+B is the only argument that relies solely on reasons.